fazilaltinel/SelfDrivingCarTrafficLight/README.md

 # Self-Driving Car Traffic Light Detection and Classification

 ## Overview
-This repository contains TensorFlow implementation of traffic light detection and classification task of images taken using a self-driving car.
+This repository contains TensorFlow implementation of traffic light detection and classification task for Udacity annotated self-driving dataset.

 ### Method
 In order to detect traffic lights, a pre-trained model is used (Single Shot Multibox Detector (SSD) with Inception v2 from the TensorFlow Zoo on MS-COCO dataset).
 The object detector is lightweight.
 However, the detection accuracy is not high under some conditions such as occlusion.
 More complex object detectors can perform better.